 Community Organizing, as practiced by Barack Obama and his group in the mid to late 80’s stressed that the organizer NOT be the leader of the group he was to organize.
 He was to find a charismatic member of the group and he was the spokesman for the aggrieved.
 The organizer’s job was to assemble the group and give them direction towards obtaining some concession from the powers that be.
 That way, it appeared that it was a grass-roots organization assembled to right some wrong or fix a problem.
 It, in reality, is a synthetic, or manufactured organization.
 I’m not trying to discount the help that many community organizers have given to their communities – many are legitimately trying to help the communities to which they’re assigned.
 It’s just that they’re not a part of the community or fundamentally responsible to those communities, but to their employer, who may have their own agenda.

-An analogy: If Jesus had his own community organizer, he would not be one of the Apostles, he would be an anonymous disciple sent by a sympathetic group who wanted to overthrow Rome and the current religious powers, who would constantly come to Jesus with ideas to help the cause.
+An analogy: If Jesus had his own community organizer, they would not be one of the Apostles, they would be an anonymous disciple sent by a sympathetic group who wanted to overthrow Rome and Herod, the organizer would constantly come to Jesus with ideas to help the cause.
 “We need to do something to bring attention to our cause.
 Let’s go to the Temple and cause a ruckus!”
 “Jesus, you need to do something to show you’re the Savior, feed these people!”
 “You need to go to Jerusalem this week, it’ll make them listen to you!”

-What would you think of the Passion if it weren’t Jesus idea to go in and face Pontius Pilate, but the idea of an “organizer” not in agreement with his Apostles, but another group interested in gaining money or power from the Romans and Herod?
+What would you think of the Passion if it weren’t Jesus idea to go in and face Pontius Pilate, but the idea of an “organizer” not working with his Apostles, but for another group interested in gaining influence or money from the Romans and Herod?